-If you or someone you know has suffered an injury or wrongful death at work or due to someone else’s negligence VanDerGinst Law can help you weed through the insurance claims process, coordinate your benefits, and get you the financial compensation to which you are entitled.
+If you or someone you know has suffered a personal injury or wrongful death at work or due to someone else’s negligence VanDerGinst Law can help you weed through the insurance claims process, coordinate your insurance benefits, and get you the financial compensation you deserve.

 VanDerGinst Law handles catastrophic personal injury and wrongful death cases all across the country, associating with local co-counsel at our own expense when necessary to get the best results for our clients.

 VanDerGinst Law is made up of experienced, well respected, and award winning attorneys and staff.
 We know that legal problems can be intimidating and time consuming.
 We alleviate your stress and make the process as easy as possible.